Frequently Asked Questions

 3. Several other metadata required for the next invocations.

-After getting information on the updated files, the Update tool makes an authenticated invocation to the CDN to download the necessary updates.
-The client’s communication with the WSO2 Update Service and CDN are secured through HTTPS.
+After getting information about the updated files, the Update tool makes an authenticated invocation to the CDN to download the necessary updates.
+The client’s communication with the WSO2 Update Service and the CDN are secured through HTTPS.

-After the necessary files have been downloaded, the Update tool validates the authenticity of the files by comparing their md5sum values with the values obtained from the WSO2 Update Service in the initial step.
+After the necessary files have been downloaded, the Update tool validates the authenticity of the files by comparing their md5sum values with the values obtained from the WSO2 Update service.
 This ensures that the files have not been tampered with after the download is complete.
-Thereafter, the Update tool applies the downloaded updates and creates an updated product distribution.
+The Update tool will then apply the downloaded updates and create an updated product distribution.

-Navigate to official WSO2 Docker Repository observe all the docker images for that chosen product listed, select the docker image based on <product-name>,<product-version>,<update-level> and the optional [OS] requirement.
+To get Docker images, please go to WSO2 Docker Repository and select the Docker image based on <product-name>,<product-version>,<update-level> and the optional [OS] requirement.

-Naming conversion of docker images is as follows:
+The naming conversion of Docker images is as follows:

 <product-name>:<product-version>.<update-level>-<docker-file-version>-[OS]